bg1987/ooad4/README.txt

 which we were told does not have to be tested.
 Our coverage of the code in the Core and ConnectFour packages (the real parts of the ConnectFour game code), have 98.2% and 98.5% coverage respectively.

+Dynamic Proxy changes: We added the interface IRules purely for the purpose of implementing a dynamic proxy for the Rules class.
+It therefore does not appear in the UML diagram.